 Arginase (ARG) deficiency – This defect does not cause rapid-onset hyperammonemia but some patients experience severe symptoms such as progressive spasticity and retarded growth.

 Ornithine translocase deficiency - Ornithine translocase is another transport protein that carries ornithine and citrulline molecules within the urea cycle.
 Lack of this protein slows down the cycle and causes ammonia build up.
 Hyperammonemia, vomiting and coma are common symptoms.
+Summary

 Early diagnosis and advances in treatment methods have improved life expectancy in patients with urea cycle disorders.
 Although hyperammonemia is the primary cause of mortality and morbidity in these disorders, some of them point to unrelated pathophysiological processes.